badsectorlabs/ludus/docs/docs/updating.md

 ```
   </TabItem>
   <TabItem value="windows" label="Windows">
+1. Download the client [release binary](https://gitlab.com/badsectorlabs/ludus/-/releases) (or build from source) of the version you wish to update to.
-Copy the correct Ludus client binary to your Windows device.
+2. Copy the correct Ludus client binary to your Windows device.

-`cd` to the directory that contains the binary or move the binary to a location in your PATH.
+3. `cd` to the directory that contains the binary or move the binary to a location in your PATH.

 ```
 PS C:\> .\ludus-client_windows_[arch]-[version].exe